kangsikS/protocolTracer/README.md

 6. Run the bat file with administrator privileges (requires designating the location by referring to the ProtocolTracer_sample.bat file)

-6-1.
+notice.
 If you specify the location of the "OUTPUT" file in the bat file, the file will be created in that location.

 # Result